What are ovarian cysts?

 - Hemorrhagic cysts that are causing significant blood loss and anemia.

-- Cysts causing significant pain that cannot be controlled with over-the-counter medication.
+- Cysts that cause significant pain that cannot be controlled with over-the-counter medication.

 Does having an ovarian cyst mean I have PCOS?